Want access to our VIP Vault?

 Underground Railroad by Colson Whitehead book cover

-The idea of reading to children daily is deeply entrenched in American culture, even if the practice hasn’t completely taken hold.
-Books advising parents on creating family reading routines, and recommending what to read to kids when, have flourished since the 1930s.
 Raise-a-reader stories are standard features of parenting magazines and blogs.
 Schools, teachers, and community organizations all tout the benefits of reading to kids.
 My local grocery store chain even runs a book drive and encourages parents to pledge to read to their children several times a week.

 Fortunately, it takes just a small course correction to maximize story time and help little ones bridge from listening into literacy.
 Parents or caregivers have thousands of opportunities to give mini-lessons on print concepts during storybook reading.
 It’s just a question of knowing what to point out to help forge a conscious connection between what they’re hearing and what you’re reading.

-Following are five things to call attention to when reading with your child, along with proven talking points, derived from research into how to boost young kids’ literacy skills
+Here are five things to call attention to when reading with your child, along with proven talking points, derived from research into how to boost young kids’ literacy skills

 Book Cover Elements